pmq20/ruby-packer/README.md

 built executable.
 You must *delete the prior rubyc* or your squashfs will *continually grow larger* and the embedded squashfs *compile time will be very, very long*.

-If you make changes to the stuffed libraries or the compiler you may need to add the `--clean-tmpdir` argument to `rubyc` for a clean rebuild.

 ## Authors